 EN: But if it makes you happy than I’m sure your family would agree that you are being successful.

 JL: Sure, but it still gets to me sometimes.
 I know what I’ve chosen fulfills me creatively but I sometimes wonder if I am doing enough.
 People measure their success.
 Say you build a house, there is something tangible.
 You have each block in the right place and a roof on top and as long as that house can contain people and withstand the elements you can say you’ve done your job.
 Sometimes I wonder how I can do that.

 At this point I realized that Mike, the band’s tour manager, had been sitting there for quite some time and had been politely trying to tell Jesse that the band needed to do sound check.
-My half hour with Jesse was pushing 56 minutes and I couldn’t be more thankful.
-As Mike left and Jesse promised to be in soon he pointed to the retreating body.
+My half hour with Jesse was pushing 56 minutes.
+As Mike left and Jesse promised to be in soon, he pointed to the retreating body.

 JL: That is a quantifiable job (laughs).
 We aren’t the most punctual people and he’s been going non-stop because he is our sound guy too.
 He’s been amazing so far and we really appreciate Mike.